Olympics on NBC: 1992 Summer

-1992 Olympics Triplecast

 In order to defray costs of airing the games, the network teamed up with Cablevision for the Triplecast.
 The service consisted of red, white, and blue channels that allowed the viewer to watch anything they wanted even before it aired in the network's primetime telecast.
 However, the service was a dismal failure losing $100 million and had only 200,000 subscribers.
 In addition, the main network's coverage was cannibalized to the extent it seemed that the main coverage was overproduced and that viewers knew some results about 10 hours before they were aired over the air on NBC.
 For Atlanta, NBC had no supplemental cable coverage.